Hi and welcome to the course.

 By the way, if you’re wondering why your terminal looks kind of bland without all these colors, we have a separate video by the end of this course in which we tell you how you can make your terminal look like this.
 If you’re going to stare at your terminal for a long while it might as well look pretty.

 Well, let’s go ahead and download some of the files that we are going to be working with.
 So if we were in a GUI, I would tell you to go to a URL download the file to a folder, copy it somewhere, and then extract it, and you would get the files.
-In the command line and this is where the power of the command line comes in.
+This is where the power of the command line comes in.

 I am simply going to tell you to issue the wget command, so this is a web get command.
 Get it from the web and we’re going to say wget http://bit.ly/cli-files.
 With that command you have all the information that you need to download these files, and so issue that it’s going to go ahead and it’s going to output some of the stuff, and it’s going to make the file available to you.
 It’s telling you over here that cli-files are now available.